 4. Cinque Terre, Italy

-If you want to experience Cinque Terre in its full glory, I recommend hiking between the villages.
+I recommend hiking between the villages to see Cinque Terre to make the most of your time here!
 The trails are well-marked and will bring you alongside the turquoise coastline.
 When I visited in August, my friends and I hiked from the fourth village, Vernazza, to the last village, Monterosso al Mare.
-The hike was difficult and took about two hours, but the reward of swimming in warm ocean water and eating gelato made it all worth it.
+The hike was difficult and took about two hours, but the views made it so worth it!

 5. Viareggio, Italy

 Viareggio is a seaside city located about an hour from Florence.
-This city comes alive in the summertime, making it a popular vacation destination among locals.
+This city comes alive in the summertime and is a popular vacation destination for locals.
 This city has amazing shopping, delicious restaurants, and a boardwalk on the beach.

 Viareggio is famous for Carnevale, which takes place from January through March of each year.
 The highlight of the parades are the papier-mâché floats.
-Although I didn’t attend Carnevale myself, I was able to visit the warehouses where the ginormous floats are created as part of a class trip!
+Although I didn’t attend Carnevale myself, I was able to visit the warehouses where the ginormous floats are created!

 6. Taormina, Sicily, Italy

 During my semester abroad, I spent a weekend in Sicily for my art history class.
+I think Sicily has some of the most beautiful cities in Italy!
 We hiked Mt.
 Etna- an active volcano, toured Catania, and spent a day wandering Taormina.
-This city quickly became one of my favorite Italian cities, and is worth the flight or train ride if you can get to it!
-Taormina is a hilltop town on the east coast of Sicily known for its ancient Greco-Roman theater that is still used today.
+Taormina quickly became one of my favorite Italian cities, and is worth the flight or train ride if you can get to it!
+Taormina is a hilltop town on the east coast of Sicily.
+It’s known for the ancient Greco-Roman theater that is still used today.

-There are many quaint shops, specializing in pottery and unique jewelry in Taormina, along with restaurants that serve authentic Sicilian cuisine.
-While visiting Sicily, be sure to try a traditional Sicilian cannoli… the one (or five) I ate during my visit were a highlight for sure.
+In Taormina, there are many quaint shops that sell pottery and jewelry, along with many restaurants that serve authentic Sicilian cuisine.
+Make sure to try a traditional Sicilian cannoli!

 7. Vatican City, Italy

 Vatican City is located within Rome and is the smallest country in the world, both in area and population.
+It’s also one of the holiest cities in Italy.
 Within Vatican City are religious and cultural sites such as St. Peter’s Basilica, the Sistine Chapel, and the Vatican museums.
 There are also several gift shops located within Vatican City where you can have your purchases blessed by the Pope… for free!
 You can also purchase tickets in advance to get blessed by the Pope or attend a Papal Mass on Wednesdays and Sundays.
 You should plan on arriving here in the morning to allow yourself enough time to clear security and avoid crowds.

 8. Verona, Italy